-Z34-SL
+Z34-SC

-- □ 33,600 bps data/fax modem with built-in MIC and speaker
+- □ 56,000 bps data/fax/voice modem with built-in MIC and speaker

 - D Power supply

 - Telephone cord (RJ11-RJ11)

 - □ Modem driver utility diskette

 - □ SuperVoice communication software diskette and manual

 - User's Guide

-Z34-PL
+Z34-PC

-- □ 33,600 bps data/fax modem
+- □ 56,000 bps data/fax/voice modem

 - Telephone cord (RJ11-RJ11)

+- External MIC

 - □ Modem driver utility diskette

 - □ SuperVoice communication software diskette and manual

-- □ User's Guide
+- User's Guide

-As you can see from our User's Guide, both the Z34-SL and Z34-PL are sophisticated modems with advanced fax features, which will serve you well for years to come.
-Zypcom thanks you, our valued customer, for purchasing our product.
+As you can see from our User's Guide, both the Z34-SC and Z34-PC are sophisticated modems with advanced fax and voice features, which will serve you well for years to come.
+Zypcom thanks you, our valued customer, for purchasing our product, and encourages you to explore our Web Site at www.zypcom.com for news on 56K bps upgrades.
 Enjoy speeding to new places on the Net and moving information faster!